 - Cursillo: Cursillos.
 This movement is unique because of the structure of “small course” retreats for its lay members.
 Started on the island of Mallorca by lay Catholics, it spread to mainland Spain and then to Columbia and other countries in South America.
 In Vietnam, the movement “arrived” to Saigon in 1965 and the first retreat occurred two years later.
 Its history in the U.S. is pretty fascinating due to the origin among Spanish-speaking Catholic communities in the Southwest before spreading to other communities.
 Vietnamese cursillistas (as Cursillo participants are called) have formally participated in American Cursillos since 1981.
 Their number grew to the point that the official website of National Cursillo Movement maintains a Vietnamese-language section in addition to those in English and Spanish.

 Once in Vietnam, of course, any of these movements might have taken on a life of its own.
-And there is the fact that some organizations have diminished or are no longer around: e.g., Hội Con Đức Bà (Association of Children of Our Lady); Thanh Niên Công Giáo (Catholic Young Adults); and Thanh Sinh Công (Young Catholic Workers).
-Indeed, Hùng Tâm Dũng Chí appears to be prominent only in Danang today.
+And there is the fact that some organizations have either diminished significantly or no longer exist: e.g., Hội Con Đức Bà (Association of Children of Our Lady); Thanh Niên Công Giáo (Catholic Young Adults); Thanh Lao Công (Young Christian Workers); and Thanh Sinh Công (Young Christian Students).
+(Hùng Tâm Dũng Chí appears to be active only in Danang today.)

 But the Vietnamization of these movements and associations isn’t my concern here.
 Rather, it is notable that they saw global origins in several countries in Western Europe and North America – France, Ireland, Spain, Canada, and the U.S. – that came up in different times.
 In addition, they “came” to Vietnam at different junctures during the twentieth century and collectively reflected global Catholicism even in a country where Catholics were a decided minority.